-Hours: Monday, and Thursday from 12 - 1 pm
+Hours: Monday and Thursday from 12 to 1 pm

-Contact: Email ChildBirthEd@umm.edu for link to online group.
+Contact: Email ChildBirthEd@umm.edu for the link to the online group.

 Breastfeeding in Special Circumstances

 Learn how to breastfeed with confidence in special circumstances.
-This course will cover breastfeeding in a variety of situations including babies with a cardiac diagnosis, cleft lip/palate, as well as multiple births and more!
-A certified lactation consultant will meet and work with you in the prenatal period to develop a plan for pumping/feeding when your baby is delivered.
-It is the goal of our lactation team for our full term nursery, NICU and PICU mothers to have optimal support and encouragement during their baby's hospitalization.
+This course will cover breastfeeding in a variety of situations, including babies with a cardiac diagnosis, cleft lip or palate, as well as multiple births and more.
+A certified lactation consultant will meet and work with you in the prenatal period to develop a plan for pumping and feeding when your baby is delivered.
+Our lactation team's goal is for our full term nursery, NICU and PICU mothers to have optimal support and encouragement during their baby's hospitalization.

 When your baby is ready to go to the breast, our lactation team will assist you in latching and feeding.
 When you are discharged home, our lactation team will be available by phone, at support groups or see you for clinic visits.